The quality parameters of emulsions, suspensions and dispersions are:

 Sudden pressure drop upon discharge

-The following unique SFP features enable the user to create emulsions and dispersions with smallest particles sizes and narrowest particle size distributions in the smallest number of passes:
+The following unique features enable the user to create emulsions and dispersions with smallest particles sizes and narrowest particle size distributions in the smallest number of passes:

 Ultra high pressure, to maximise the intensity of the process